Caterpillar's Slowdown Not All Due To COVID-19

 Underlying Business Is Good

 Caterpillar's operating margins have been more volatile than their peers, outperforming even strong competitors like Cummins (CMI) in recent years.
-However, Caterpillar's return on invested capital has been more pedestrian, and has consistently trailed Cummins.
+However, Caterpillar's return on invested capital has been more pedestrian and has consistently trailed Cummins.

 The recent improvements in operating margin have come at the expense of revenue growth, which has essentially stopped since the Great Recession.